Concentration and threshold phenomena in random graphs and hypergraphs

 Sparse Subsets in Hypergraphs

 The second part of the proposal discusses the global structure of 'sparse' subsets in hypergraphs.
-We propose to prove a far-reaching generalisation of the hypergraph container theorem that provides a useful description of the family of all 'sparser-than-average' sets.
+We propose to prove a far-reaching generalization of the hypergraph container theorem that provides a useful description of the family of all 'sparser-than-average' sets.
 We plan to use it to resolve the lower tail problem for subgraph counts in the uniform random graph and to prove a sparse analogue of the counting lemma for regular graphs.

 Independent Sets in Hypergraphs